Mohitsharma44/cuic/using_teledyne/README.md

   | - SapX11Util.h
   | - X_Display_utils.c
   | - X_Display_utils.h
+- plog
+  | - <...>.h
+  | - ...
 ```
+> *Only there for historical reference.
+This Makefile won't build the whole setup.
+It cannot satisfy all dependencies

-Check the `Makefile` for more information
+Check the `CMakeLists.txt` for more information